Collator Setup

 Set Aura key RPC

-Check out this sample command, which runs a parachain collator using the polkadot-parachain binary:
+This sample command runs a collator using the polkadot-parachain (or "omninode") binary:

 polkadot-parachain --name COLLATOR_NAME \